Economics (B.A.) (Two Subjects)

 In terms of their job-related profile, students can acquire skills and knowledge that prepare them for entry into a career directly after earning their bachelor degree.
 This profile offers fundamental modules from the field of business administration and business information systems, such as accounting, bookkeeping and information systems.

 Students who wish to study economics in a two-subject bachelor programme should have good knowledge in mathematics and English.
-If students have deficits in mathematics it is highly recommended that they attend the precourse in mathematics which is offered by the Faculty of Economic Sciences at the start of the programme.
+If students have deficits in mathematics it is highly recommended that they attend the precourse in mathematics which is offered by the Faculty of Business and Economics at the start of the programme.

 Graduates have entry into a variety of professional fields.
 During their studies graduates have acquired knowledge and key competences that are the foundations for a successful career in companies, associations, public chambers and organizations.
 Potential career opportunities are for example: